NishantBansal2003/LND-Fuzz/README.md

 ## Environment Variables

-Configure LND-Fuzz by setting the following environment variables:
+Configure LND-Fuzz by setting the following environment variables in `.env` file:

 - **FUZZ_NUM_PROCESSES**
   Specifies the number of fuzzing processes to run concurrently.